Dishu-Bansal/OpenSesame/Assumptions.md

 #### **Feature Engineering: Pragmatic vs. Exhaustive**
 *   **Choice:** A pragmatic set of high-impact features was engineered.
 *   **Trade-off:** We prioritized features with the highest expected signal (text embeddings, history statistics, cosine similarities) to keep the model lightweight and inference fast.
 This was a conscious decision made in light of limited compute power and the need for a fast training cycle.
 More complex features (e.g., analyzing parameter keys/values, time-delta between calls) were deferred in favor of a performant core model.

+#### API Key Management: Included Key vs. Environment Variables

+*   **Choice:** A pre-configured, restricted API key is included directly in the code.
+*   **Trade-off:** We traded the standard security best practice of using environment variables for the significant benefit of a **frictionless, zero-configuration setup for the reviewer**.
+*   **Justification:** The primary goal for this challenge is to deliver a self-contained service that is easy to evaluate.
+Requiring a reviewer to sign up for an API key, create a project, enable billing (even for a free tier), and configure environment variables adds significant friction and time to the review process.
+By providing a safe, pre-configured key, the project can be run with a single `docker-compose up` command.
+This decision was deemed appropriate given that the key is heavily restricted, rate-limited, and has no associated costs, mitigating any potential security risks for the specific context of this challenge.
+As stated in the README, this approach would **not** be used in a production system.

 ## 3. Future Work & Potential Improvements